Alfresco/alfresco-ng2-components/docs/document-list.component.md

 }
 ```

-Your function can return `null` or `false` values to fallback to default image resolving behavior.
+Your function can return `null` or `false` values to fall back to the default image
+resolving behavior.

 _Note that for the sake of simplicity the example code below was reduced to the main points of interest only._